 Nestled into a verdant valley along the Big Wood River, this understated home pays tribute to the land’s agrarian roots.

-Emulating clusters of buildings that once formed neighboring farms and ranches, you move through a series of billowy breezeways that alternate between open-air and glass-enclosed, each branching out from the heart of the home.
+Emulating clusters of buildings that once formed neighboring farms and ranches, you move through a series of breezeways that alternate between open-air and glass-enclosed, each branching out from the heart of the home.

 “We filtered through the newness of resort and ski country to get back to the land’s agrarian roots, and that was the genesis of the design.”